 Nonprofit Scholarships are specifically geared towards the career development of individual staff and board members serving Hill Country nonprofits.
 By investing in the skills and competencies of staff members and volunteer leadership, these scholarships develop skills, offer opportunity, and/or advance careers for individuals as well as build organizational capacity.

-In order to provide equitable opportunity to all qualified organizations, the Community Foundation awards no more than two Nonprofit Scholarships (one grant per person) within a 12-month period to a single 501(c)(3) nonprofit organization in the Foundation’s six-county service area.
+In order to provide equitable opportunity to all qualified organizations, the Community Foundation awards no more than two Nonprofit Scholarships (one grant per person) within a 12-month period to a single 501(c)(3) nonprofit organization in the Foundation’s seven-county service area.
 If an application is declined, the applicant may reapply for the next funding cycle.